suztomo/gcloud-mcp/README.md

-The gcloud MCP Server acts as a bridge between AI agents and the gcloud CLI, giving your AI assistant the ability to run commands, access context, and interact with Google Cloud resources—right from your chat interface.
+The gcloud MCP Server acts as a bridge between AI agents and the gcloud CLI, giving your AI assistant the ability to run commands, access context, and interact with Google Cloud resources.
+To get started, make sure you have the following installed:

-## Prerequisites

 - [Node.js](https://nodejs.org)
 - [gcloud CLI](https://cloud.google.com/sdk/docs/install)